 Treatment of the underlying condition is important.
 Treatment of the cachexia per se needs a multi-targeted approach.

 Hypercaloric feeding has repeatedly been shown as ineffective in increasing lean mass.
-However, it may confer other benefits on the patients.
 It may cause weight gain but this is due to deposition of fat.
 The metabolic adaptations, notably the increase in the rate of protein catabolism, limit the ability of hypercaloric feeding to reverse the depletion of lean mass.

-The National Institute for Health and Clinical Excellence (NICE) recommends oral, enteral or parenteral support (according to need and swallowing ability) for adults when:
+The National Institute for Health and Care Excellence (NICE) recommends oral, enteral or parenteral support (according to need and swallowing ability) for adults when:

 - BMI is <18.5 kg/m3.